-However, there are still a whole bunch of you who are simply unhappy and just haven't hit your stride yet.
+I was surprised by the number of people with a common theme.
+There are so many of you frustrated because your business isn't growing as fast as you'd hoped, and you haven't hit your stride yet.
 Chasing dreams is exhausting, especially when you don't realize how much progress you really might be making.
-So, here's what I've learned in my almost-an-old-fart life's experiences:

-If you're a tennis player you know your game gets better when you play with somebody better than you.
+If you're a tennis player, you know your game gets better when you play with somebody better than you.
 Photography and business are the same way - surround yourself with people who are trying new things, have confidence and are willing to give you advice, even when it contradicts what you're about to do.

-5) Absolutely anything is possible!
+6) Anything is possible!
 All it takes is hard work and a great support team.
 Look at some of the things you're doing right now.
 You're probably involved in projects or techniques today you never believed you could do just a few years ago.